jaxlo/neon/README.md

 A raytraced game built with Go and OpenGL 4.3

-Made possible by https://github.com/go-gl, LLMs and a whole week with nothing to do :)
+Made possible by https://github.com/go-gl, LLMs and a little free time

 ## Development environment